If you’re a newcomer to the world of web hosting and unsure about the various factors to consider, fear not.

 Yes, you can do your own web hosting.
 Self hosting can be done by uploading a few HTML files to the Internet using a Windows or Linux computer.

-However, to host a website that’s your own requires extensive technical knowledge.
+However, hosting a website that’s your own requires extensive technical knowledge.
 Therefore, it’s critical to understand exactly what you are doing.

 Your own computer will function as a server.
 It will be able to store and transmit data via the Internet.